Coalición Floresta Logo Coalición Floresta Search Buscar

 25

-It is the responsibility of the Costa Rican State to prevent disasters; therefore, all institutions shall be obliged to consider the concepts of risk and disaster in their programs and to include the ordinary management measures that are proper and timely for them to avoid their manifestation, promoting a culture that tends to reduce them.
+It is the responsibility of the Costa Rican State to prevent disasters; therefore, all institutions shall be obligated to consider the concepts of risk and disaster in their programs and to include the ordinary management measures that are proper and timely to prevent their manifestation, promoting a culture that tends to reduce them.

-V.—That based on the cited regulations, all State institutions must have public risk prevention policies within their area of competence and also have the necessary budget for their proper implementation, as established by Articles 26 and 27 of the National Emergency and Risk Prevention Law.
+V.That based on the cited regulations, all State institutions must have public risk prevention policies in their area of competence and must also have the necessary budget for their proper implementation, as established by articles 26 and 27 of the National Law on Emergencies and Risk Prevention.

-VI.—That according to the dynamic-statistical models, evaluated and analyzed by specialists of the National Meteorological Institute (Instituto Meteorológico Nacional, IMN), together with the short-term observations made (May-June-July quarter), a transition from a neutral phase to conditions of the phenomenon known as El Niño Southern Oscillation (ENSO) would be occurring in the country, with a scenario for the coming months of warmer than normal air temperatures, with a decrease in rainfall, especially for the Pacific Slope and Central Valley.
+VI.That according to the dynamic-statistical models, evaluated and analyzed by specialists from the National Meteorological Institute (IMN), together with short-term observations (May-June-July quarter), a transition is occurring from a neutral phase to conditions of the phenomenon known as El Niño Southern Oscillation (ENSO) in the country, with a scenario for the coming months of warmer than normal air temperatures and a decrease in rainfall, especially for the Pacific Slope and Central Valley.
 On the Caribbean Slope, the manifestation of the phenomenon is expected with normal rainy conditions in July and August.
 (ENSO Bulletin, 66, April 2014).

-VII.—That by April of this year, in ENSO Bulletin 67, the IMN has clarity regarding the development and consolidation of El Niño for Costa Rica; however, doubts still persist regarding its intensity, with an additional factor appearing alongside the El Niño phenomenon, which in previous years has been a catalyst that significantly contributes to the increase in accumulated rainfall in the regions affected by El Niño, namely the cooling of the Caribbean Sea and the Tropical Atlantic (because it generates less availability and transport of moisture towards Costa Rica).
+VII.That by April of this year, in ENSO Bulletin 67, the IMN had clarity regarding the development and consolidation of El Niño for Costa Rica; however, doubts still persist regarding its intensity, with an additional factor appearing alongside the El Niño phenomenon, which in previous years has been a catalyst that significantly contributes to the increase in accumulated rainfall in the regions affected by El Niño, namely the cooling of the Caribbean Sea and the Tropical Atlantic (because it generates less availability and transport of humidity toward Costa Rica).

-VIII.—That by June 2014, the consolidation of the El Niño phenomenon in Costa Rica (sea temperatures 0.5 degrees above average), along with the sustained cooling of the Caribbean Sea and Tropical Atlantic, is not only a fact, but climatic impacts related to this condition are also already being recorded.
+VIII.That by June 2014, the consolidation of the El Niño phenomenon in Costa Rica (sea temperatures 0.5 degrees above average), together with the sustained cooling of the Caribbean Sea and Tropical Atlantic, is not only a fact, but climate impacts related to this condition are also already being recorded.

-IX.—That in accordance with ENSO Bulletin, 68, June 2014, from the National Meteorological Institute, the behavior of the climatic phenomenon is expected to cause rainfall excesses of between 20% and 30% in the Northern Caribbean and between 30% and 40% for the Southern Caribbean, during the months of July and August of the year 2014.
+IX.That in accordance with ENSO Bulletin, 68, June 2014, from the National Meteorological Institute, the behavior of the climate phenomenon is expected to cause excess rainfall between 20% and 30% in the North Caribbean and between 30% and 40% in the South Caribbean, during the months of July and August 2014.

-X.—That the existing and expected rainfall excesses may negatively affect the persons, property, and economic activities of the Northern Caribbean and Southern Caribbean regions of the country.
+X.That the existing and expected excess rainfall may negatively affect people, property, and economic activities in the North Caribbean and South Caribbean regions of the country.

-FOR THE ORGANIZATION OF THE NECESSARY PREVENTION EFFORTS TO ADDRESS THE SITUATION OF EXCESS RAINFALL IN THE NORTHERN CARIBBEAN AND SOUTHERN CARIBBEAN REGIONS OF THE COUNTRY
+FOR THE ORGANIZATION OF THE NECESSARY PREVENTION EFFORTS TO ADDRESS THE SITUATION OF EXCESS RAINFALL IN THE NORTH CARIBBEAN AND SOUTH CARIBBEAN REGIONS OF THE COUNTRY

 1

-As a result of the existing risk situations and based on the provisions of Articles 25, 26, and 27 of the National Emergency and Risk Prevention Law (Nº 8488), the Ministry of Health (hereinafter SALUD), Ministry of Agriculture and Livestock (MAG), the Ministry of Environment, Energy, and Seas (MINAE), the Ministry of Public Works and Transport, the National Road Council (CONAVI), the Costa Rican Institute of Aqueducts and Sewers (AyA), the Joint Institute of Social Assistance (IMAS), the National Groundwater, Irrigation, and Drainage Service (SENARA), the National Production Council (CNP), the Costa Rican Electricity Institute (ICE), the National Meteorological Institute (IMN), the Institute of Rural Development (INDER), the Directorate of Geology and Mines (DGM), the Board of Port Administration and Development of the Atlantic Slope (JAPDEVA), the National Banana Corporation (CORBANA), and the National Emergency Commission (CNE) must coordinate their actions in accordance with the procedure established in the following provisions, in order to execute the proper immediate prevention measures in the areas affected by excess rainfall in the Caribbean Region.
+As a result of the existing risk situations and based on the provisions of articles 25, 26, and 27 of the National Law on Emergencies and Risk Prevention (No. 8488), the Ministry of Health (hereinafter SALUD), the Ministry of Agriculture and Livestock (MAG), the Ministry of Environment, Energy, and Seas (MINAE), the Ministry of Public Works and Transport, the National Road Council (CONAVI), the Costa Rican Institute of Aqueducts and Sewers (AyA), the Joint Institute for Social Assistance (IMAS), the National Service for Groundwater, Irrigation, and Drainage (SENARA), the National Production Council (CNP), the Costa Rican Electricity Institute (ICE), the National Meteorological Institute (IMN), the Institute of Rural Development (INDER), the Directorate of Geology and Mines (DGM), the Port Administration and Economic Development Board of the Atlantic Slope (JAPDEVA), the National Banana Corporation (CORBANA), and the National Emergency Commission (CNE) must coordinate their actions according to the procedure established in the following provisions, in order to execute the appropriate immediate prevention measures in the areas affected by the excess rainfall in the Caribbean Region.

 2